All Products

 Elastic Compute Service:Set up a PPTP VPN on an Ubuntu ECS instance

-This topic provides a guide for setting up a Point to Point Tunneling Protocol (PPTP) VPN on an Elastic Compute Service (ECS) instance that runs an Ubuntu operating system.
+This topic provides a guide for setting up a Point to Point Tunneling Protocol (PPTP) VPN on an Elastic Compute Service (ECS) instance running Ubuntu.

 Prerequisites

-• In the security groups of the ECS instance, inbound rules are added to allow traffic on port 1723 and over the Generic Routing Encapsulation (GRE) protocol from the public IP address of the VPN client.
+• Your instance's security group must have an inbound rule to allow traffic on TCP port 1723 and for the Generic Routing Encapsulation (GRE) protocol.
+The source for this rule must be the public IP address of your VPN client.
 For more information, see Manage security group rules.

 Configure the VPN server

-Log on to the ECS instance that acts as the PPTP server and configure the PPTP server settings.
-For logon instructions, see Connect to a Linux ECS instance by using SSH.
+Log on to the ECS instance for your PPTP VPN server and follow these steps to configure it.
+For instructions on how to log in, see Connect to a Linux ECS instance by using SSH.

 Configure the PPTP service